adituriya/vagrant-debops/README.md

 `./config` contains the DebOps project.
 It is where you define your dev server environment(s).
-Mapped to `/home/vagrant/debops` on the guest VM, which is where you will run `debops`.
+It gets mapped to `/home/vagrant/debops` on the guest VM, which is where you will run `debops`.

 `./src` contains your source code (to be written), and an example `Vagrantfile` (to be modified).
-Mapped to `/vagrant` on the guest VM, which is where your project will be served from.
+It gets mapped to `/vagrant` on the guest VM, which is where your project will be served from.

-If all goes well (see Configuration, below), DebOps will run as part of the initial provisioning, the first time you `vagrant up`.
-Subsequently, you can use `vagrant ssh` to connect to the instance, then `cd debops && debops` (details below).

 ## Installation